sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 _name_ = (_label_: _data_ / [ 2* _data_ ])
 ~~~

-The CDDL rule above allows for a more efficient CBOR encoding of the data when a single value is used.
-This is accomplished by avoiding the need to first encode the array.
-Conversely, hen two or more values are encoded, the bytes identifing the array are used.
-This modeling pattern is used frequently in the CoSWID CDDL data definition to allow for more effecient encoding of single values.
+The CDDL rule above allows either a single data item or an array of 2 or more data values to be provided.
+When a singleton data value is provided, the CBOR markers for the array, array length, and stop point are not needed saving bytes.
+When two or more data values are provided, these values are encoded as an array.
+This modeling pattern is used frequently in the CoSWID CDDL data definition to allow for more efficient encoding of singleton values.

 The following subsections describe the different parts of the CoSWID model.

 {: #model-extension}
 ## Concise SWID Extensions

-The corresponding CoSWID data definition includes two kinds of augmentation.
+The CoSWID data definition contains two features that are not included in the SWID data definition on which it is based.
+These features are:

 - The explicit definition of types for attributes that are typically stored in
   the "any attribute" of an ISO-19770-2:2015 in XML representation.
 These are